benard-wanyande/sobriety-buddy-web-app/README.md

-#Sobriety App
+# Sobriety App
-##Can't be bothered to write a proper readme at the moment
+## Absolutely cannot be bothered to write a proper readme at the moment